 English law recognises a more limited scope of arguments and focuses much more on the doctrine of frustration of performance.
-While also concerned with the allocation of risk of unforeseen events, the doctrine of frustration applies in limited circumstances and requires the following:

-the underlying event is not the fault of any party to the contract;

-- the event was not foreseen by the parties and occurred after the formation of the contract; and - the contractual obligation becomes physically or commercially impossible to fulfil, or the event has transformed the obligation to perform into a radically different obligation.

-As contractual clauses have emerged to deal with the risk of unforeseen events, the doctrine of frustration has shrunk even more.
-[7]
+While also concerned with the allocation of risk of unforeseen events, the doctrine of frustration applies in limited circumstances and requires that (i) the underlying event is not the fault of any party to the contract, (ii) the event was not foreseen by the parties and occurred after the formation of the contract and (iii) the contractual obligation becomes physically or commercially impossible to fulfil, or the event has transformed the obligation to perform into a radically different obligation.
+As contractual clauses have emerged to deal with the risk of unforeseen events, the doctrine of frustration has shrunk even more.[6]

-The doctrine of frustration should not be read as licence for courts to end contracts based on the unjust result caused by changed circumstances.
-The test should focus on the contract and whether performance would involve a fundamental or radical change.
-[8]

-This is a more stringent test than in the United States, although it may not apply as strictly in the event of a supervening illegality, regardless of whether the event has created a 'radically different' obligation.
-Unlike under the law in many US states, the application of the doctrine of frustration terminates the contract.
-Understandably, this makes the doctrine a strong remedy and one that is used sparingly.
+The doctrine of frustration should not be read as a licence for courts to end contracts based on the unjust result caused by changed circumstances.
+Indeed, the test should focus on the contract and if performance would involve a fundamental or radical change.
+[7] This is a more stringent test than in the United States, although it may not apply as strictly in the event of a supervening illegality, whether the event has created a 'radically different' obligation.
+Unlike under the law in many states in the United States, the application of the doctrine of frustration terminates the contract.
+Understandably, this makes the doctrine a strong remedy and one sparingly used.

-There are many different kinds of supervening events, but one of particular interest to this article is the impact of decisions by foreign governments on contracts governed by English law.
-As we adjust to a post-covid-19 world, there may be a web of decisions by foreign governments that may give rise to a claim of frustration; however, not all acts will provide a basis to invoke frustration.
+There are many different kinds of supervening events, but one of particular interest to this chapter is the impact of decisions by foreign governments on contracts governed by English law.
+As the world sorts through a post-covid-19 world, there may be a web of decisions by foreign governments that may give rise to a claim of frustration, but not all acts will provide a basis to invoke frustration.
 If performance is outside the United Kingdom and declared illegal in the place of performance, this can give rise to a claim for frustration.
 The performance must be illegal for the entirety of the time calling for performance, not just a portion.
 But performance must be illegal, not just excused.
-[9]
+[8]